SAP-archive/teched2020-DEV260/exercises/ex0/README.md

    Choosing **Replace All** allows you to replace all ocurrences of `####` with your group ID.

+## Link with Editor (Optional)

-**Optional**: Enable the **Link with Editor** option.
+Enable the **Link with Editor** option.
 Whenever this option is enabled, the current object in the editor will be automatically selected in the expanded Project Explorer tree.

    ![create ABAP package 07](images/package07.png)